Quarterly Customer Webinars

 Designing for Accessibility

-In this webinar, we explore best practices for crafting effective messages on social and economic policy.
-Using the experiences of our public health partners, we highlight different ways that health departments frame these weighty issues.
-We also explore how the mySidewalk template library can help save time and frustration when a health department is asked for analysis on things like housing, economic development, transportation or education.
+In this webinar, we explore best practices for crafting effective messages on social and economic policy using the experiences of our public health partners.
+We also explore how the mySidewalk template library can save time when a health department is asked for analysis on housing, economic development, transportation or education.